besarbertasholli/wagtail-import-export-updated/README.md

 # wagtail-import-export-updated
-Import/Export for Wagtail CMS pages, images and documents from CSV, JSON and API.
-Only forked and updated for usability with new versions of Django/Wagtail, as original library from torchbox has not been edited since Apr 2019.
+Import/Export for Wagtail CMS pages, images, and documents from CSV, JSON, and API.
+Forked and updated for usability with new versions of Django/Wagtail, as the original library from Torchbox has not been edited since Apr 2019.
+Improvements in functionality, performance, views, etc will be published time after time.

 For an up-to-date and more powerful solution (focused on allowing content to be transferred between multiple instances of a Wagtail project), please consider https://github.com/wagtail/wagtail-transfer